“Giving up is something a Lauda doesn’t do.”

 Formula 1 was a dangerous sport then, and three drivers who were present that day later died in race accidents.
 However, most drivers voted against the boycott, and the race went on as planned.

-Lauda was the fastest driver on the Nürburgring circuit, having completed the course in under 7 minutes driving the Ferrari 312T, and was leading the 1976 season rankings with four victories and had finished second in two of the six races leading up to Nürburgring.
+Lauda was the fastest driver on the Nürburgring circuit, having completed the course in under 7 minutes driving the Ferrari 312T.
+He was also leading the 1976 season rankings with four victories and had finished second in two of the six races leading up to Nürburgring.
 Unfortunately, Lauda’s fears came true when he crashed shortly after the race started.

 After completing the first lap, Lauda, too, decided to change his tires in response to the evolving track.
 Determined to regain lost time during the pit stop, he pushed harder in his driving.